FuryanRasta/peyote/x/peyote/spec/03_messages.md

 ### MsgBuy for Swapper Function Bonds

-In general, but especially in the case of swapper function bonds, buying tokens from a bond can be seen as adding liquidity to that bond's token.
+In general, but especially in the case of swapper function peyote, buying tokens from a bond can be seen as adding liquidity to that bond's token.
 To add liquidity to a swapper function, the current exchange rate is used to determine how much of each reserve token makes up the price.
 Otherwise, the price is an equal number of each of the reserve tokens according to the function type.

 Moreover, in the case of the swapper function, the first `MsgBuy` performed is special and plays a very important role in specifying the price of the bond token.
 Since we have no price reference for the first buy in a swapper function, the `MaxPrices` specified are used as the actual price, with no fees charged.